Garnetwen/acquarium/inspiration-wireframes.md

-i want to create a **playground** like website a website that evolves over time: the weather will change throughout the day. instead of a garden, it is an acquarium.
+i want to create a **playground** like website a website that evolves over time: the weather will change throughout the day. instead of a garden, it is an acquarium. each user will have different fishs coming out from water.

 different for each use: everyday, user can open a drift bottle contain different items.
 My inspiration is from
 1. animal restaurant
-2. acqurarium
+2. **acqurarium ratings** from Bilibili [ I learnt most of the knowledge from there]
+3. DREDGE a game on steam (I love it!)

+Purpose of this game: **trying to avoid problems occured in acquarium**

-3. a deserted dock, where the user can collect fishs and put into their aquarium.
+5. a deserted dock, where the user can collect fishs and put into their aquarium.
    Potential features
-4. in their aquarium, they can collect fish and customize their aquarium(background color, sand color, wood).
+6. in their aquarium, they can collect fish and customize their aquarium(background color, sand color, wood).
-5. share their acquarium screenshot
+7. share their acquarium screenshot
-6.

-7. Aesthetic: 1. main page: David Hockney scrabble game photography 2. drift bottle: ASCII 3. zine-like
 8.

+9. Aesthetic: 1. main page: David Hockney scrabble game photography 2. drift bottle: ASCII 3. zine-like
+10.
 **reference**:
 1.https://myaquariumbuilder.com/ （this website is a real-life aquarium, for reference